Iancheung228/Iancheung228.github.io/_posts/2024-04-01-Batchnorm.md

 why is ICS a problem in the setting of training?

-Now that we know what the Internal Covariate Shift problem is describing, the authors of the 2015 paper claim that Batch Normalization resolves this ICS problem...
+Now that we know what the Internal Covariate Shift problem is describing, does adding batchnorm really resolves the ICS problem when training our NN?

 <br/><br/>
 ## Counter argument 1) 2019 Experiment shows contradictory results
-The authors of the 2019 paper conducted a simple experiment where they intentionally added noise after the BN layer (we call it the Batch norm plus noise model).
+The authors of the 2019 paper conducted a simple experiment where they intentionally added noise after the BN layer.

-The rationale is: If the performance gain of the neural net is indeed attributable to resolving the internal covariate shift, adding back noise **after** the BN layer will erase any of the benefits.
+In theory, if the performance gain of the neural net is indeed attributable to resolving the ICS, deliberately adding back noise **after** the BN layer will erase any of the benefits.

-The result is that they found that the Batch norm plus noise model has largely similar performance compared with the Batch norm model.
-This suggests that BN's main benefit does not come from resolving the ICS.
+**Result:** They found that the Batchnorm-plus-noise model has largely similar performance compared with the Batchnorm model.
+This suggests that BN's main benefit is not in resolving the ICS.

 ## Counter argument 2) Actual placement of BN layer is before the activation layer
 Recall that ICS is the issue where the input distribution to a layer changes drastically between consecutive epochs.
 In theory, to resolve ICS, we would apply BN layer **right before** feeding the input to the next layer.
-This is not the case in practice, where the BN is placed before the activation layer, which is then fed as input to the next layer.
+This is **not** the case in practice, where the BN is actually placed before the activation layer, which is then fed as input to the next layer.
 This means we are **not guaranteed** that the input distribution after the activation layer is still non-zero mean and unit variance.

-## Discussion of third benefit: Smoothening the loss landscape in 2 manifestations (2019 paper)
+## Third benefit: Smoothening the loss landscape in 2 manifestations (2019 paper)
-The 2019 paper argues BN's main benefit is in reparameterizing the underlying optimization problem and smoothening the loss landscape.
+The 2019 paper proposes a new perspective and argues that BN's main benefit is in reparameterizing the underlying optimization problem and smoothening the loss landscape.
 This benefit comes largely in 2 manifestations and heavily utilizes the concept of Liptschitzness.

 ### First manifestation: Improves Lipschitzness of loss function
 > " the loss changes at a smaller rate and the magnitudes of the gradients are smaller too"